protocol/web3-dev-team/proposals/interactive-ecosystem-directory.md

 #### What does done look like?
 - Initial (IPFS) implementation is live in full view at ecosystem.ipfs.io (or similar), including metrics collection
-- Summary/teaser views are installed on ipfs.io and, if appropriate, docs.ipfs.io
+- Summary/teaser views are installed on ipfs.io and docs.ipfs.io
 - Documentation is ready for those who wish to fork

 ####  What does success look like?